dontwalk-design/dont-walk/content/work/cepac-spirits-promo-packaging.md

 - template: subheading
   subheading: An immediate win
 - template: paragraphs
+  paragraphs: |-
-  paragraphs: "A number of recipients posted images of the pack on social media.   \nWithin
+    A number of recipients posted images of the pack on social media.

-    two weeks of receiving the pack, one of the targeted prospects had contacted Cepac to discuss a live project."
+    Within two weeks of receiving the pack, one of the targeted prospects had contacted Cepac to discuss a live project.
 - template: large-image
   one_image:
   - template: image-with-caption